gezielelyon/podcastr/README.md

 This project simulates a podcast web app.
 It was created with NextJS, it's using the standard browser structures, contains the redering pattern SSG (static site generation) and your behavior is similar to other famous platforms.
 Thank you [Rocketseat](https://rocketseat.com.br/) for this incredible challenge!!!

 ## **Prerequisites**
-To run this project you will need to have the following technologies installed in your local environment
+To run this project you will need to have the following technologies installed in your local environment:

 - [Git](https://git-scm.com/)
 - [NodeJS](https://nodejs.org/en/)
 - [NPM](https://www.npmjs.com/)

 ## **Technologies**
-The technologies used on the project development are listed below
+The technologies used on the project development are listed below:

 - [Javascript](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript)
 - [Typescript](https://www.typescriptlang.org/)